 Self Defense in Florida

-- How does Self Defense in Florida work?
-Because self Defense in Florida is an affirmative defense, it means that actual evidence of a need for self defense must be produced by the Defense.
+Because self Defense is an affirmative defense, it means that actual evidence of a need for self defense must be produced by the Defense.
 See S.D.G. v.
 State, 919 So.2d 704 (Fla 5th DCA 2006).
 In S.D.G. the 5th District Court of Appeals said, “where a defendant did not initiate the fight and was acting to protect herself from her attacker, the defense of self-defense applies.
 Once Appellant produced evidence supporting her claim of self-defense, the State was required to prove beyond a reasonable doubt that Appellant’s actions were not taken in self-defense to sustain a finding of guilt.”